sewardlee337/sewardlee337.github.io/readinglist.md

 1. [Spies of the Balkans](https://amzn.to/2Py5Eb4), by Alan Furst
 1. [The 7 Habits of Highly Effective People](https://amzn.to/2G2BD2y), by Stephen R. Covey
 1. [The Charisma Myth](https://amzn.to/2Ndvx39), by Olivia Fox Cabane
+1. [The Course of Love](https://amzn.to/2zTD3aF), by Alain de Botton
 1. [The Fifth Risk](https://amzn.to/2Rr6Y13), by Michael Lewis
 1. [The Fire Next Time](https://amzn.to/2Kinv3a), by James Baldwin
 1. [The Handmaid's Tale](http://amzn.to/2EN9njX), by Margaret Atwood